doallharm/test/README.md

-# Simple Quiz Game
+# Simple School Portal

-This is a simple quiz game created using HTML, CSS, and JavaScript.
+This is a simple school portal created using HTML, CSS, and JavaScript.

 ## About

-The quiz game consists of multiple-choice questions where players can select answers by clicking on buttons.
-It includes basic logic for displaying questions, checking answers, and progressing through the quiz.
+The school portal consists of details that school portal usually uses and extra features to provide additional function.

 ## Usage

-To play the quiz game, simply open the `index.html` file in a web browser.
+To visit the site, simply open the `index.html` file in a web browser.
 The game will start automatically, and you can answer the questions by clicking on the provided options.

 ## Contributing